lgc13/LucasCosta_portfolio/python/YahtzeeGame_project/README.md

 # Yahtzee Game project

 <!-- Project BIO -->
 This is a console application that allows users to play Yahtzee, a fun game where they can roll dice and add up points.
-The game starts off asking for the amount of players, and allows each to input their own name.
-Afterwards, each player can take turns rolling the dice up to 3 times, being able to edit them at any point.
+The game starts off asking for the number of players and allows each to input their own name.
+Afterward, each player can take turns rolling the dice up to 3 times, being able to edit them at any point.
 At the end of the turn, that player's points are added up to their total.
 The person with the highest points, wins!

-This project was done during a 2-day Hackathon at FSU, in collaboration with 2 other team mates, Sasha Larson and Devesh.
+This project was done during a 2-day Hackathon at FSU, in collaboration with 2 other teammates, [Sasha Larson](https://github.com/sjlarson92) and [Devesh Waingakar](https://github.com/devesh15951).

 This application displays some of my skills with:

-- Object Oriented Programming
+- Object-Oriented Programming
 - User input validation
 - Lists and Dictionaries
 - Using external modules